 course if you are:

-- A key member of a system or system-of-systems development team
+- Leader or a key member of a system development team

 is aimed at

 Requirements Overview –

 What are requirements and how do they fit in to system development?

 Context of system development models.
 Role of requirements.
 Importance

 Concept of Operations as a starting point for requirements.
 Diagrams

 for operational definition.
 How to convert operational definition